aaronblythe/aaronblythe.github.io/sport.md

 He has also won 6 medals at the National Tiger-Rock Taekwondo Tournaments (3 in 2023 and 3 in 2024)

+He began studying as a white belt in August 2022.

 ## Biking/Running (Cardio Fitness)

 Aaron Blythe trains and competes regularly in 5Ks, 10Ks and Duathlons.